 Cleaning and Maintenance

 Consistent upkeep of your pool will increase your enjoyment, so monitor your pool for cracks, check the pool filter, test the water for proper levels and keep bugs away from your pool area by planting lemongrass which contains citronella, for instance, suggests Trulia.
 Trulia also recommends putting tennis balls in the pool which will absorb oil from things like sunscreen.
-Once pool season is over if you live in a cooler climate, you will need to winterize your pool by tending to the following issues, says How Stuff Works, including “disconnect[ing] the heater, pump and chemical feeders,” cleaning the entire pool and then “superchlorinating” it.
+Once pool season is over if you live in a cooler climate, you will need to winterize your pool by tending to the following issues, says How Stuff Works, including “disconnect[ing] the heater, pump and chemical feeders,” cleaning the entire pool and then “super chlorinating” it.
 If you complete all these tasks and remember to cover the pool, your pool is ready to close.
-When the long winter is over, give yourself a few days to prepare the pool for the next season because everything that you unplugged must be restarted, and the cycle begins again.
+When the long winter is over, give yourself a few days to prepare the pool for the next season because everything that you unplug must be restarted, and the cycle begins again.

 Hiring a Pool Person

 If the thought of all this work beyond checking pool levels and removing debris from in and around the pool overwhelms you more than all the work that the moving company performed for you, hire a pool person and/or company to open your pool and provide periodic maintenance.
-Although the expense may be greater than if you tended to the maintenance yourself, you may not have the time or expertise to follow through with it.
+Although the expense may be greater than if you tend to the maintenance yourself, you may not have the time or expertise to follow through with it.
 Companies specializing in pool maintenance will know right away if your pool is in good shape or needs repairs or a chemical adjustment to the water.

 Contact us today for a free moving quote!